meiyaismywaifu/utilities/image_state/README.md

 On line 69 there exists [time.sleep(3)].
 This is the delay I've found that reliably re-opens Explorer at the selected files.
 Lower values cause the folders to be opened without selection.
 The process is already a block so it shouldn't be starting the next one until it's complete.
 But this is what I've found necessary.

+---- on Windows 10.
+On Windows 7 everything opens instantly.
+Even the Honeyviews.

+Why am I on Windows 10 again?

 **Author System Environment:**

 - Python 3.9.4 on Windows 10.
+- Python 3.8.8 on WIndows 7.
 - [[psutil](https://pypi.org/project/psutil/)] 5.8.0.
 - [[pywin32](https://github.com/mhammond/pywin32)] 300.
 - Honeyview 5.18.